 The Renewable Heat Incentive

-Please note – the RHI will be dropping on 1st January 2015.
-Find out more here.
+Please note – the RHI will be dropping on 1st July 2015.

 In March 2011, the UK Government announced the details of the Renewable Heat Incentive (RHI).
 The Renewable Heat Incentive is designed to provide financial support that encourages individuals, communities and businesses to switch from using fossil fuel for heating, to renewable energies such as wood fuel.
 It is essentially the renewable heat version of the Feed-In Tariff.